-Popular devotion captures the scandal of the Cross, which mixes up boundaries between heaven and earth, male and female, and sacred and profane.
-This mixing up is exhibited in Saint Librada, who is popular in Argentina.
+Popular devotion captures the scandal of the Cross, contravenes distinctions between heaven and earth, male and female, the sacred and profane.
+Saint Librada, who is popular in Argentina, exhibits such boundary crossings.

 As a boundary crosser, “Librada’s worship originated around legal and social transgression.
 An old traditional prayer asks her to deliver a person from the police because she is the protector of petty thieves and bandits, who are understood in Argentinian society as thieves by necessity, not choice.”
-Librada, like other Santos Bandidos (Bandit Saints), are heroes for assisting the poor to take risks for their own survival, for instance by small thievery.
+Librada is similar to other Santos Bandidos (Bandit Saints), who are heroes for assisting the poor to take risks for their own survival, for instance by small thievery.
 Thus, boundaries between virtue and vice are also blurred.

 Saint Librada is not to be confused with Saint Liberata, aka Saint Wilgefortis – herself gender-transgressing.
 She is known as the bearded Saint.
 See: Paris Review: the Bearded Saint